ttaubert/octoblog/source/_posts/2017-02-15-the-future-of-forward-secrecy-in-tls.markdown

 ---
 layout: post
 title: "The future of session resumption"
-subtitle: "Forward-secure PSK key agreement in TLS 1.3"
+subtitle: "Forward secure PSK key agreement in TLS 1.3"
-date: 2017-02-15 16:00:00 +0100
+date: 2017-02-15 18:00:00 +0100
 ---

 A while ago I wrote about the [state of server-side session resumption implementations](/blog/2014/11/the-sad-state-of-server-side-tls-session-resumption-implementations/) in popular web servers using OpenSSL.
 Neither Apache, nor Nginx or HAproxy purged stale entries from the session cache or rotated session tickets automatically, potentially harming forward secrecy of resumed TLS session.

-Enabling session resumption is an important tool for speeding up websites, especially in a pre-HTTP/2 world where a client may have to open lots of concurrent connections to the same host to quickly render a page.
-Subresource requests would ideally resume the session that for example a `GET / HTTP/1.1` started.
+Enabling session resumption is an important tool for speeding up HTTPS websites, especially in a pre-HTTP/2 world where a client may have to open concurrent connections to the same host to quickly render a page.
+Subresource requests would ideally resume the session that for example a `GET / HTTP/1.1` request started.

 Let's take a look at what has changed in over two years, and whether configuring session resumption securely has gotten any easier.
-With the TLS 1.3 spec about to be finalized I will show what the future holds, and how these issues were addressed by the WG.
+With the TLS 1.3 spec about to be finalized I will show what the future holds and how these issues were addressed by the WG.

-## What did web servers fix?
+## Did web servers react?

-Nothing, as far as I'm aware.
+No, not as far as I'm aware.
 None of the three web servers mentioned above has taken steps to make it easier to properly configure session resumption.
 But to be fair, OpenSSL didn't add any new APIs or options to help them either.

 All popular TLS 1.2 web servers still don't evict cache entries when they expire, keeping them around until a client tries to resume --- for performance or ease of implementation.
 They generate a session ticket key at startup and will never automatically rotate it so that admins have to manually reload server configs and provide new keys.